Program

 Dopamine regulation of inflammation and other disease processes

-¹University of Florida, 2Drexel University, 3Emory University
+¹University of Florida, 2Drexel University, 3Emory University, 4Fundacion Ciencia & Vida

 Although dopamine is widely studied for its role in CNS mediated neurological and neuropsychiatric diseases such as drug addiction, reward, learning and Parkinson’s diseases, a growing body of literature has demonstrated the importance of dopamine as an immunomodulatory factor and a neuro-immune mediator.
 Immune cells involved in both adaptive and innate immune responses, such as dendritic cells, T cells, B cells, and macrophages are capable of synthesizing and releasing dopamine into the extracellular compartment, thus enabling communications with different cell types in the periphery.
 These interactions not only suggest that dopamine can mediate communication between immune cells, but also may be involved in a bidirectional cross-talk between the immune and the nervous system.
 Indeed, the immunologic effects of dopamine has shown a substantial impact on immune cell function, and on the pathogenesis of several diseases.
 These include HIV infection, autoimmune diseases such as inflammatory bowel disease, Parkinson’s disease and cancer.
 However, the mechanisms regulating the impact of dopamine on these distinct pathologies remain unclear, as to the specific signaling pathways and neuro-immune interactions mediating these effects.
 This symposium will examine the disparate and common mechanisms involved in dopamine-mediated pathogeneses, bringing the immunologic impact of dopamine into wider focus.
 This will provide the conference with a novel perspective on the immunologic role of dopamine and potentially spur new insight and collaborations focused on targeting these pathways to amplify or ameliorate the positive and negative effects of dopamine on the etiology of disease.
-Speakers information: Two females (khoshbouei & Fleger), two males (Gaskill & Pacheco), one minority, two early-career, one mid-career, and one senior scientist.

 Multimodal GPCR actions regulate brain dopamine function